 Yes, your brand can be unique in terms of products and services but how can you tell that to customers?
 Through your logo design.
 A logo can reflect the uniqueness of a brand.
 Noble pillow’s logo shows that they make mattresses for ‘royalty’ through their logo.
 This visual message is hard to miss.

-Brand logos have this purpose of having a long time relations with customers.
+Brand logos have the purpose of having long time relations with customers.
 Whenever a brand stays for many years, it doesn’t even need its name to be recognised.
 Facebook and General Electric are good examples here.
-You can make customers loyal to your brand by staying familiar to them through your logo.
+You can make customers loyal to your brand by staying familiar with them through your logo.
 That’s why brands who change their logo over time do little changes in the older version instead of having a new design.

 This is the ultimate purpose of the logo.
 You can use a logo everywhere, may it be your mobile application, letterhead, product packaging, visiting cards or billboard advertisements.
 Your logo can fit anywhere in any size.
 See how Kodak or Warner Bros. uses their logos across different platforms and are still recognisable.